brandingbrand/flagship/README.md

 ## Contribution

-Please read the [contributing guide](./.github/CONTRIBUTING.md) and let's build Rspress together.
+Please read the [contributing guide](./.github/CONTRIBUTING.md) and let's build Flagship Code together.

 If you have any questions, you can open an issue to communicate with us.